-Isn't dirt biking something that only 17-year-old boys do?
-That's what came to my mind while driving to Peterborough, Ontario for a two-day dirt biking adventure with Trail Tours.
-In less than a month we'll be circumnavigating Lake Superior by motorcycle.
+Isn’t dirt biking something that only 17-year-old boys do?
+That’s what came to my mind while driving to Peterborough, Ontario for a two-day dirt biking adventure with Trail Tours.
+In less than a month we would be circumnavigating Lake Superior by motorcycle.

-Since we're new riders that have only been out on motorcycles a total of 6 times this summer, we need all the help we can get.
+Since we’re new riders that have only been out on motorcycles a total of 6 times that summer, we needed all the help we can get.

 Dirt Biking the Ganaraska Forest

 We’ve been told that by taking a dirt biking course, we’ll improve our motorcycle riding skills by years.
 It will help our confidence and boost our performance.

 Besides how cool do we look in our dirt biking gear?